praveen-garg/kohana-nerds/README.md

 [Kohana [v3.3.1] with H5BP, Bootstrap and a  simple tutorial]

-NEED TO TEST on ubuntu, fedora [LAMP], windows [WAMP] and XMPP.
+NEED TO TEST on ubuntu, fedora [LAMP], windows [WAMP] and XAMPP.

-Using php5.4.4 on MAMP
+I'm Using php5.4.4 on MAMP.

 # Tutorial
 [Added by Praveen Garg] (http://www.gargpraveen.blogspot.com/)